Katie Wrench is a qualified social worker and art psychotherapist, living and working in West Yorkshire. She is also a short breaks foster carer.

 Katie has worked for the past twenty years with children who are fostered or adopted and continues to provide consultation and training to frontline practitioners, parents and carers in a number of areas.
 Her particular interests are: therapeutic life story work, the impact of attachment and trauma on child development and art psychotherapy with children who have experienced abuse and neglect.
 Katie is also a skilled group worker who facilitates evidence based positive parenting groups for foster carers, Special Guardians and Family and Friends Carers.
 She has experienced working for a Local Authority and in Child and Adolescent Mental Health Services.

-Katie has recently co-authored a highly accessible book entitled Life Story Work with Children who are Fostered or Adopted: Creative Ideas and Activities, (2013) that is full of tried and tested creative activities for professionals, parents and carers who may have little time and experience of direct work and limited resources.
+Katie has co-authored a highly accessible book entitled Life Story Work with Children who are Fostered or Adopted: Creative Ideas and Activities, (2013) that is full of tried and tested creative activities for professionals, parents and carers who may have little time and experience of direct work and limited resources.
 They describe the optimum conditions in which to carry out life story work and feature activities to accompany each of the necessary stages.

 Katie is dual registered as a social worker and art pychotherapist with the HCPC.
 She is also a member of the British Association of Art Therapists.
 (BAAT).

-Dr Sarah Jordan has worked with children and families over the past twelve years.
+Dr Sarah Jordan has worked with children and families over the past fifteen years.
 Before her doctoral level training, she worked with children with diagnoses of Autism Spectrum Disorder, young people with acquired brain injuries and with diagnoses of Eating Disorders, Psychosis and Self Harming behaviour.
 Sarah then spent a year specialising in Infant Mental Health and studying the effects of the early attachment relationship on the developing child, before joining the Therapeutic Social Work Team in Leeds from 2011 -2014.
 Her special interest pertains to the overlap between diagnoses such as Attention Deficit Hyperactivity Disorder and Autism Spectrum Disorder and the neurodevelopmental impact of trauma.
 She is now working in CAMHS in North Yorkshire.

 Sarah is passionate about creating bespoke training packages for people living and working with children who have suffered abuse and neglect.
 As well as delivering training to schools and Independent Fostering Providers, Sarah also teaches on the University of Leeds Doctorate of Clinical Psychology course regarding the impact of child sexual abuse.